8. The SMAL Linker

 % link xx.o yy.o zz.o

-This links the object or library files xx.o, yy.o and zz.o and produces output to a file called link.o (the name a.out would be even more in the UNIX tradition, but it would also be confusing).
-The following UNIX shell script can be used to implement a link command with this behavior:
+This links the object or library files xx.o, yy.o and zz.o and produces output to a file called link.o.
+(The name a.out would be even more in the Unix tradition, but becaue the file formats are incompatable, we don't use it).
+The following Unix shell script can be used to implement a link command with this behavior:

 # link xx.o yy.o zz.o